Volunteer Air Observers Corps (Australia): Recruitment

 Sufficient information was released to the media to encourage community members to attend meetings to hear of the VAOC.
 It was made clear that even though they were volunteers the commitment was for the duration of the War.
 Much of the work fell to Squadron Leader J. V. Gray who travelled extensively to not only establish the network but recruit and support the VAOC volunteers.
+Forests Commission Victoria (FCV) staff were also recruited as valued members because of their presence in remote areas.

 The RAAF also approached universities and high schools to seek new recruits.
 One success was the tower at Clyde School for Girls at Woodend, now Braemar College.
 Technical schools were recruited to make scale models of aircraft for teaching and identification purposes.
 Training films were produced.

 Local councils played an important role in coordination with the townsfolk, identifying good Observation Post sites and often supplying facilities.

 Shortage of equipment such as binoculars was a perennial problem and owners were required to declare them to the Government under a National Security Order.
 Most of the cost of maintaining the Observation Posts fell to the volunteers.

 Significantly, the volunteers were mostly women from rural areas.